From Crack Addict to America's Most Celebrated Chef

 Solomonov was insistent throughout the interview with Goldberg that he does not consider himself the best chef in the nation, nor his restaurant the best in Philadelphia, in part because he is all too aware of the risks of hubris.
 “I could believe the things that people constantly write, or let my head get big and get arrogant, and I’d go right back out.”

 Despite a clean and successful ending, Solomonov’s story remains a harrowing, cautionary tale of the dangers of drug addiction.
-Of the 28,000 arrests the DEA made in 2008, when Solomonov got clean, more than 12,000 were for cocaine-related charges, and an additional 3,000 were for heroin.
+In 2008, the year Solomonov got clean, the DEA made more than 12,000 arrests for cocaine-related charges, and an additional 3,000 for heroin.
 Certainly not every user is winning James Beard Awards.

 “I probably should have [died] 100 times over,” Solomonov said.
 “If I ever decide to relapse, more than likely those things will happen.”